jonnyhoff/jira-cloud-worklogger/README.md

 First time setup and automatic time logging
 -------------------------------------------

-This demonstration shows how `jira-worklogger` is set up for the first time and then used to track the time you spent on a JIRA issue automatically.
+This demonstration shows how `jira-time` is set up for the first time and then used to track the time you spent on a JIRA issue automatically.
 For this, select at least one issue from your open issues list and start the timer.
 Leave the terminal open and start working on your issue.
 A spinner will show that the timer is